-- Inverted in an early episode of Pokémon.
-Brock shows the gang the food he developed for Pokemon.
+- In an early episode of Pokémon, Brock shows the gang the food he developed for Pokémon.
 The Cloudcuckoolander scientist who's joined them for the episode tries it (not accidentally, this is after Brock's shown it to the group) and says he likes it, but every other non-Pokemon character finds it disgusting.